Battle of Luoyang (328–329): March to Xingyang

 In November or December, Shi Le wanted to personally lead out troops to rescue Luoyang.
 Most of his court officials, including his brother-in-law, Cheng Xia warned him against this decision out of fear for his safety, but Shi Le drew his sword and shouted at them to leave.
 Then, Shi Le released his minister, Xu Guang, who he previously imprisoned for disorderly conduct, and asked for his opinion.
 Xu Guang assured his lord that he would win, pointing out that Liu Yao had mistakenly besieged Luoyang rather than going straight to Xiangguo, and Shi Le was pleased by his response.
-He also consulted the Buddhist monk, Fotu Cheng, who supported his plan and, in the only recorded instance of the Jie language, told him, "Armies went out and will catch Bokkok!" (秀支替戾岡，僕穀劬禿當).
+He also consulted the Buddhist monk, Fotu Cheng, who supported his plan and, in the only recorded instance of the Jie language, told him, "The army will go out and capture Bokkok!" (秀支替戾岡，僕穀劬禿當).

 Thus, Shi Le began his preparations and issued a warning that anyone who opposes his decision will be executed.
 He ordered his adopted sons, Shi Kan and Shi Cong, the Inspector of Yu province, Tao Bao and others to link up at Xingyang.
 Shi Hu camped at Shimen (石門; near present-day Xingyang, Henan) while Shi Le led 40,000 soldiers towards Jinyong by crossing the Yellow River from Dajie (大堨; north of present-day Yanjin County, Henan).
 Initially, Shi Le was worried that Liu Yao would leave Luoyang to take up defence at Chenggao Pass for a strategic advantage.
 His worries dispelled when he arrived at Chenggao and discovered that there were no Former Zhao soldiers.
 He then pressed forward to Xingyang, passing between Gong and Zi (訾縣; around present-day Gongyi, Henan) counties.